300 word flash fiction

 They waited five minutes for the drugs to kick in.

 The masked man dived in, pliers in hand.
 He latched on, pulled, and twisted.
 Pulled and twisted so hard he almost lifted Lex off the chair.
 Lex’s head shook from side to side, but the pliers and their owner were not giving in.

 Lex suddenly panicked, thinking he was on a death row gurney waiting for the inevitable.

 “Got the little bugger.
 Do you want to have a look?”

 Lex shook his head as if to say, ‘take it away.’

-“Oh my God, there’s people in there.
-People living under your tooth.
+“Oh my God, there are people in there.
+People are living under your tooth.
 Little ones.
 They’re living in your cavity.
-Look, they’re wearing little miners hats with lanterns.
+Look, they’re wearing little miners’ hats with lanterns.
 Some of them have pickaxes, some of them shovels!
 Ha-ha – they’re waving at me.
 I can’t believe this.”